remykarem/remykarem.github.io/books-src/business-finance-book/src/finance/fixed-income/bond.md

 # Bond

 How it works:
-* Regular payments
+* Investor receives regular payments
-* Lump sum at the end
+* Borrower receives lump sum at the end

 Components:
 * Face Value — Principal loan